What is osteopathy?

 In the case of disorders and pain in the musculoskeletal system , osteopathy shows good treatment results , as it takes the patient’s subjective well-being seriously and does not only rely on findings or imaging procedures ( X-ray, CT, etc.).

 In addition, it is not limited to the diagnosis of bony structures, soft tissues or joints, but tries to look at connections and includes, for example, organs.
-Another area of
+Another area of application are functional disorders such as ringing in the ears (tinnitus) , digestive disorders or headaches.

 HOW OSTEOPATHY WORKS